novoalab/RNAModMachinery/README.md

-#Comprehensive gene expression analyses of the RNA modification machinery reveal tissue-specific and cancer-specific signatures
+# RNA Modification Machinery
-Scripts used to extract curated lists of RNA modification enzymes and assess their tissue-specificity across multiple species and tissues
+Scripts used to extract curated lists of RNA modification enzymes and assess their tissue-specificity across multiple species and tissues, as well as cancer and normal tissues

 ## PART1: Search and extract sets of RNA modification ezymes in selected species across the tree of life

 ### FINDING RNA MODIFICATION ENZYMES in a specific SPECIES

 ```
-find_RNAmodenzymes_in_species.sh < pfam_hmm> <fasta_reference_proteome>
+find_homologs.sh <pfam_hmm> <fasta_reference_proteome>

-# Example: find_RNAmodenzymes_in_species.sh PFAM1.hmm Homo_sapiens
+# Example: find_homologs.sh A_deamin.hmm.txt Saccharomyces_cerevisiae.fasta
 ```
 - This script takes pfam profile as an input amd fasta reference proteome
-- Output will be proteins that have the domain, e.g. PFAM1.Homo_sapiens
+- Output will be proteins that have similiar functional domains, e.g. A_deamin.hmm.txtSaccharomyces_cerevisiae.fasta
 - Manual curation is performed to select candidates (based on literature, etc)

 ### ALIGNING THE ORTHOLOG PROTEINS AND BUILDING PHYLOGENETIC TREE FOR EACH GROUP OF ENZYMES